VictorGorgal/Video_download/README.md

-# Video_download
+# Video download
-Algoritmo simples para efetuar o download do áudio de um vídeo.
+Simple algorithm to download audio from a video.

-Insira a URL seguida pelo nome do arquivo que será salvo.
+Enter the URL followed by the name of the file to be saved.